 We tend to strip them of their very genetic needs as its convenient for us, whether we realize it or not.
 Without having their needs met, cats languish, over-eat, over-sleep and more often than not, become ill.

 Thankfully, there’s been an insurgence of great-looking and well-designed cat products, made by people who understand cats.
 In the past, cat products have been sparse, unattractive and ineffective.
 We’re now seeing more focus on products that meet the needs of cats, resulting in happier and healthier cats and a stronger cat-human bond.
 We expect that this will continue indefinitely as cats continue to gain popularity as our companions.

 We hope you enjoy browsing around the store.
 If you have any questions, please do not hesitate to contact us.
-Our goal is to get back to you within 24 hours!
+We are available on chat 9am - 9pm PST (M-F) and 9am - 6pm (Wknd) + email any time.
+Our goal is to make your shopping experience as smooth as possible!